How big should your emergency fund be in Kathmandu? A 3-month vs 6-month vs 12-month gut check

 What you actually need to know

-The emergency fund isn't the most exciting line in your finances.
+The emergency fund is not the most exciting line in your finances.
 It is the line that protects every other line.
 Build the 3-month floor first, then the 6-month version on the side, then redirect.
 Keep it in a savings account at a different bank.
 Don't touch it for things you knew were coming.

 Got a household profile you'd like covered next?
 Email parjanya57@gmail.com.